aspose-total/Aspose.Total-Products/total/en/net/conversion/svg-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render SVG to TXT" h2="Export SVG File to TXT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert SVG file to TXT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export SVG to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TXT.
+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert SVG files to TXT within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps.
+Firstly, Aspose.PDF for .NET is used to export the SVG file to XLSX.
+This is done by using the API's features such as SVG to XPS conversion, XPS to PDF conversion, PDF to XLSX conversion and so on.
+After that, Aspose.Cells for .NET Spreadsheet Programming API is used to convert the XLSX file to TXT.
+This is done by using the API's features such as loading and saving workbooks, manipulating worksheets, manipulating cells, formatting cells, creating charts, applying formulas, and so on.

+The Aspose.Total for .NET suite is a great tool for developers who need to quickly and easily convert SVG files to TXT.
+It is easy to use, reliable, and provides a wide range of features that make the conversion process fast and efficient.
+Furthermore, the suite is fully compatible with all versions of .NET, C#, ASP.NET and VB.NET, making it a great choice for developers who need to convert SVG files to TXT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}